wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: prevent warnings on bulk optimize due to empty arrays
 * fixed: don't check permissions until after we know file exists
 * fixed: WP get_attached_file() doesn't always work, try other methods to get attachment path
+* removed: deprecated setting to skip utility verification
+* fixed: init not firing for plugins with front-end functionality

 = 1.6.3 =
 * plugin will failover gracefully if one of the cloud optimization servers is offline